Chagas disease: Epidemiology

-Non-endemic countries
+Non-endemic and hypoendemic countries

 Though Chagas is traditionally considered a disease of rural Latin America, international migration has dispersed those with the disease to numerous non-endemic countries, primarily in North America and Europe.
 As of 2020, approximately 300,000 infected people are living in the United States, and in 2018 it was estimated that 30,000 to 40,000 people in the United States had Chagas cardiomyopathy.
 The vast majority of cases in the United States occur in immigrants from Latin America, but local transmission is possible.
 Eleven triatomine species are native to the United States, and some southern states have persistent cycles of disease transmission between insect vectors and animal reservoirs, which include woodrats, possums, raccoons, armadillos and skunks.
 However, locally acquired infection is very rare: only 28 cases were documented from 1955 to 2015.
 Taking into account the local reservoir and transmission to humans, some scientists have proposed reclassifying Chagas disease as endemic to the US, specifically "hypoendemic" to reflect the low transmission.

 As of 2013, the cost of treatment in the United States was estimated to be US$900 million annually (global cost $7 billion), which included hospitalization and medical devices such as pacemakers.

 Chagas disease affected approximately 68,000 to 123,000 people in Europe as of 2019.
 Spain, which has a high rate of immigration from Latin America, has the highest prevalence of the disease.
 It is estimated that 50,000 to 70,000 people in Spain are living with Chagas disease, accounting for the majority of European cases.
 The prevalence varies widely within European countries due to differing immigration patterns.
 Italy has the second highest prevalence, followed by the Netherlands, the United Kingdom, and Germany.